DASISH/TERESAH/documentation/user_manual/readme.md

 Adding information to a new tool
 --------------------------------

 First you need to find the the tool in the admin section listings.
-Here we will use "WordVenture" as an example.
+Here we will use the classical "foobar" as an example.

 ![Editing a tool in the admin section listing](./images/selecting_a_tool_in_the_admin_section_listing.png) *To view/edit a tool, just click on its name in the admin section listing*

-You should se a very "bare-bones" tool, like this:
+You should se a very "bare-bones" tool page, like this:

 ![A recently created tool, without data sources](./images/bare_tool.png) *A recently created tool, without data sources*